Aero-ComSci/1-1-4-spinning-with-spirographs-avinashamanchi/README.md

 + completed on the file pltw171819.py

 # Project 5: Answer to 21
+- The algorithm from this activity that the flowchart represent is the program that we used and fixed earlier in this pltw 1.1.4 activity to avoid a zero iteration condition and make sure that we are able to draw five circles

 # Project 6: Insert a screenshot or picture of the algorith you used for your tokenizer on the previous activity.
 ![image](https://github.com/user-attachments/assets/5578aaa0-cad9-4eb3-b024-20536742b191)